GMouron/HNMarkAllRead/README.md

 # Hacker News: Mark All Read

-This is the source code for the Firefox extension [Hacker News: Mark All Read](https://github.com/GMouron/HNMarkAllRead) (URL on Mozilla's website still to come).
+This is the source code for the Firefox extension [Hacker News: Mark All Read](https://addons.mozilla.org/en-US/firefox/addon/hacker-news-mark-all-read/) (Add-on under review).
 This is based on the Chrome extension by Daniele Mazzini, [source code here](https://github.com/danmaz74/HNMarkAllRead)

 ## Saving Time on Hacker News